hxmid/rawrand/readme.md

     - [ ] input values on left side, (e.g. min, max, time interval, etc)
     - [ ] plotted graph of generated senses on right side (like how rawaccel has a visualisation of your curve)

+- [ ] installer embedded python
+    - just so you don't have to manually install everything, should quicken the process dramatically

 ## installation

 1. install git for windows